 Adding closed captioning to your content is a labor intensive task usually performed by organizations that have the resources available to perform such work.
 Podcasters who plan to add closed captioning on their own should expect to spend significantly more time during production.

 Closed captioning can be added to podcasting formats including mp3/m4a audio and mp4/m4v video.
 Instructions how to add closed captioning will be application specific.
 Here is a resources for adding closed captioning to video with Adobe Premier.
 Audio closed captioning typically use meta tags, such as ID3 tags in mp3s.
 Use your favorite ID3 editor to edit the Unsynched Lyrics tag.
 Keep in mind that closed captioning for video is commonly synchronized with video playback, where-as audio closed captions are saved as supplementary information stored within one meta tag.
 In most cases, it may be more optimal to provide a transcript as a PDF based podcast rather than include captioning within the audio recording’s ID3 tags.

-If you are using Blubrry PowerPress to syndicate your podcast, you can mark your episodes that include closed captioning.
-To enable this option, go to PowerPress, make sure you are in Advanced mode, and click the “Basic Settings” tab.
+If you are using Blubrry PowerPress to syndicate your podcast, your episodes that include closed captioning are designated as such.
+If you’re using another method, to enable this option go to PowerPress, make sure you are in Advanced mode, and click the “Basic Settings” tab.
 Under Basic Settings, enable the option “iTunes closed captioning,” then click “save.”
 When you create episodes you will have the option to notify iTunes that the episode includes closed captioning.